dbhadour/08-Breakout/README.md

-# 08-Breakout
+# Project-Template-Godot
-This is a 2D game made in Godot Engine
+A generic template for a Godot project